vymjay/aprylo-nextjs/docs/03-FEATURES/COMPREHENSIVE_LAZY_LOADING_IMPLEMENTATION.md

 ## Overview

-This document summarizes the complete lazy loading implementation across all screens and components in the VB Cart application.
+This document summarizes the complete lazy loading implementation across all screens and components in the Aprylo application.
 Every major page now uses lazy loading to improve performance and user experience.

 ## Implementation Summary